Kim Pusik: Role in the foreign policy, 1114–1122

 The years 1114–1128 saw a major change in the balance of power in North-East Asia.
 Around the year 1100 the dominant regional power was the Khitan state of Liao.
 Emperors of Liao and of Song China were officially considered equals.
 However, Song had to pay an annual tribute (that was not named as such) of 200,000 taels of silver and 300,000 bolts of silk, that was equivalent to several percent of the Song government revenues.
-Goryeo was a vassal state of Liao, even if the tribute was not paid after 1054.
+Goryeo was a tributary of Liao, even if the tribute was not paid after 1054.
 Jurchen tribes were vassals of Liao, that exercised a variable degree of control over their tribal groupings.
 Jurchen had complicated relationships with Goryeo.
 These ranged from a tributary status and mercenary service to cross-border warfare and informal alliances, particularly during the reign of King Yejong.

 Basic tenets of Goryeo's political theory were expressed in the Ten Injunctions of Taejo.
 This document advised a cautious following of the Chinese practices, and expressed abhorrence of Khitan, and by extension, other nomadic "barbarians".
 The status of Goryeo rulers can be roughly summarized as naeje oewang (emperor at home and king abroad).
-They were titled kings, were vassals of Khitan Liao dynasty, and were careful to keep these conventions in the correspondence with the suzerains.
+They were titled kings, were tributaries of Khitan Liao dynasty, and were careful to keep these conventions in the correspondence with the suzerains.
 On the other hand, many aspects of the government were fashioned after following the imperial conventions.
 A majority view of the scholars-officials, including the Kim brothers, was that Goryeo was a realm in itself and thus "a possible center of the world".
 During this period Kim Pusik drafted a significant portion of the diplomatic correspondence with both Liao and Song.